Kedyw: Warsaw Uprising

 Prior to the Warsaw Uprising, most of the Kedyw units in the Warsaw area were moved into the city and grouped into infantry battalions.
 Notable among them were "Zośka", "Parasol" and "Miotła".
 After fighting broke out, most of the Kedyw forces joined the Radosław Group.
 Kedyw units were among the most successful in the Uprising.
 The boy scouts not only had more experience than many regular soldiers but also had managed to collect more supplies and arms.

 Kedyw units first took part in seizing control of Warsaw's Wola district.
-After two days of heavy fighting in the Powązki Cemetery in which all German attacks were repulsed with heavy casualties, the units withdrew overnight to the city centre and Starówka (the old town), where they regrouped and defended their sectors until the capitulation of the uprising in October 1944.
+After two days of heavy fighting in the Powązki Cemetery in which all German attacks were repulsed with heavy casualties, the units withdrew overnight to the city centre and the Old Town, where they regrouped and defended their sectors until the capitulation of the uprising in October 1944.